 # 1 An Artist of the Floating World

 An amazing read by the latest Nobel laureate Kazuo Ishiguro (born in Japan but now a citizen of United Kingdom).
 The book focuses on the life of a retired painter and his relationship with his two daughters.
 One of the daughters is already married whereas the other one goes through the cumbersome match making procedures in post-World War II Japan.
 Ishiguro`s novel takes you through izayakas in Tokyo, make you listen to sake fueled dialogues between an art teacher and his students, get a glimpse of the art scene of the time before and after the war and understand how the traditional Japanese neighborhoods have been transformed over the years.
 Through the regrets of the books hero, you also get a sense of how tragically a war can divide a nation.
 An Artist of the Floating World is among the books that I definitely want to read again and especially while traveling in Japan.
-It is the only book that I read from Ishiguro and his other books seem to focus more on non-Japanese subjects (except for “A Pale View of Hills” telling the story of a Japanese women living in England but reflecting on the post World War II Japan).
+I read few other books from Ishiguro and “A Pale View of Hills” is another good one focusing more on the characters rather than the events of the period.
+On the other hand, ss the author also openly says that it is not among his favorite works, “When We Were Orphans” felt a little rushed with a focus to have a movie made out of the book and is hardly a favorite.

 # 2 Lost Japan: Last Glimpse of Beautiful Japan